HomeTrue North Blog

 2. Winterlude, Ottawa

 Winterlude!
-Isn't the name enough to allude to the winter fun one can have at carnivals in Canada?
-Being the biggest and most popular winter carnival in Canada, Winterlude invites half a million visitors from across the USA and Canada.
-This three-week celebration began in 1979 and will surely fill your bleak and dull winters with excitement and fun.
-Food, events, music, mind-blowing performances, ice sculptures, and whatnot await you in the Great White North.
+One of the biggest and most popular winter festivals in Canada, Winterlude sees half a million visitors from across the USA and Canada.
+This three-week celebration began in 1979 and adds excitement and fun to any winter trip.
+Food, music performances, entertainment, ice sculptures, and more await you in the Great White North.

 • Location: Ottawa